SiliconLion/kfg-client/devnotes.md

 10/29/24 - David S- remember to run cmake whenever updating shaders cuz they're in the assets folder, and the updated version wont get copied unless you do.
 TODO: make it so CMake always checks for changes in the assets folder

+12/28/24 - David S- working on getting this to build on windows.
+ASSIMP has an error when building with mingw.
+The suggested fix was to add a line `set(ASSIMP_WARNINGS_AS_ERRORS OFF CACHE BOOL "[Assimp] Treat all warnings as errors.")` in the assimp cmake file.
+I added it to line 43.
+Hasnt done the trick yet but leaving it for the moment cuz I gotta go home.